 - Goal Conserve and protect the natural resources of the shoreline, including but not limited to scenic vistas, aesthetics, and vital estuarine areas for fisheries and wildlife protection. - Objective Through the use of best available science develop and implement siting criteria, design standards, and best management practices that will ensure the long term enhancement of unique shoreline features, natural resources, and fish and wildlife habitat. - Objective To designate and develop areas where there is an opportunity to restore and enhance the natural shoreline for the benefit of fish and wildlife habitat.

 HISTORICAL/CULTURAL ELEMENT

-- Goal Identify, preserve, protect, and restore shoreline areas, buildings, and sites having historical, cultural, educational, or scientific values. - Objective To ensure the recognition, protection, and restoration of shoreline areas that have historical and or cultural value to the City of Shoreline and create a unique "sense of place" for public facilities, recreation areas in the shoreline jurisdiction. - Objective To ensure the recognition, protection, and restoration of shoreline areas that have educational or scientific values to the City of Shoreline.
+- Goal Identify, preserve, protect, and restore shoreline areas, buildings, and sites having historical, cultural, educational, or scientific values. - Objective Educate citizens on historical, cultural, and scientific significance of shoreline structures, amenities, and functions.

 FLOOD HAZARD MANAGEMENT